How to Be Sober and Keep Your Friends

-Hanging out with your friends helps you let go of the personal and professional stressors from the day.
+Hanging out with friends helps you let go of the personal and professional stressors from the day.
 Drinking, laughing, and socializing can be fun.
-Too much of this kind of fun can become a problem, and you may be considering taking some time off and enjoying a sober lifestyle for a while.
+Too much of this fun can become a problem, and you may consider taking some time off and enjoying a sober lifestyle for a while.

 You wonder if your friendships will be the same once you stop drinking.
 Will you be able to hang out with your friends at the bar or a party and have the same amount of fun when sober?
 Will your friends continue to invite you to social events and gatherings?
 What will they think about you when you stop drinking?

 These are common questions among people who are cutting back or quitting drinking.
 Answers may not come until you have made lifestyle changes.
-However, there are guidelines for how to be sober and keep your friends.
+However, there are guidelines for staying sober and keeping your friends.

 Take a Deep Dive Into Your Relationships